IssaHanou/issahanou.github.io/_pages/education.md

                     </div>
                     {% if type.name == "BSc theses" %}
                         <ul>
-                            {% for project in thesis.subprojects %}
+                            {% for project in thesis.sub-projects %}
                                 <li><a href="{{ project.link }}" target="_blank">{{ project.title }}</a></li>
                             {% endfor %}
                         </ul>